sahjaldu/physicsWeb/content/index.md

 [[Updates]]
 ## Prerequisites:

 In order to properly use this website, you need to have to have taken an introductory physics class and know [calculus](https://wizardcalculus.netlify.app/).
+I will try layer difficulty such that even if you cannot understand everything, you can understand some things.
 ## About Me:

-My name is [Sahat Jaldu](https://sahatjaldu.netlify.app/), currently a high school senior.
-I made this website as part of my Independent Study and Mentorship class, where students choose a topic, study it, and make an impactful project with a professional in the field guiding them.
+My name is [Sahat Jaldu](https://sahatjaldu.netlify.app/), currently a Sophomore Physics and Mathematics Major at Texas A&M. I made this website as part of my Independent Study and Mentorship class in High School, where students choose a topic, study it, and make an impactful project with a professional in the field guiding them.
+I'm continuing to update it as I continue my degree.

 If there's any new content you want me to try and put in here, email them to `jaldu.sahat.322@gmail.com`